 This section provides information on the proper use of a number of products that contain golimumab.
 It may not be specific to Simponi Aria.
 Please read with care.

-A nurse or other trained health professional will give you Simponi® Aria™ (together with methotrexate) in a hospital.
-This medicine is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you Simponi Aria® (together with methotrexate) in a hospital.
+This medicine is given through a needle placed into one of your veins.
 It must be injected slowly, so your IV tube will need to stay in place for 30 minutes.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Simponi® is given as a shot under your skin.
 It may sometimes be given at home to patients who do not need to be in a hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how to use the medicine.